-Ashley Elizabeth Craig is an artist and educator living in Camden, Maine.
+Ashley Elizabeth Craig, (Professional Certificate Program faculty) is an artist and educator living in Camden, Maine.
 She received a BMA in Media Arts from the University of South Carolina and an MFA in Photography from the Savannah College of Art and Design (SCAD) in Savannah, Georgia.
 She has taught at the Savannah College of Art and Design, the University of South Carolina, Miami International University of Art and Design (MIUAD), Barry University and has now settled in at the Maine Media Workshops + College.

 In late 2012 Ashley, along with two colleagues started a not for profit organization, named Ticka-Arts.
 Ticka-Arts uncovers hidden talent within the photography community and showcases their work on their website as well as physical exhibitions at rotating locations in the US and Puerto Rico.

 Ashley is active in the fine art community, exhibiting nationally in Massachusetts, Florida, Oregon, South Carolina, Georgia, Texas, and California.
 She participates in portfolio reviewing events and both attending and giving artist lectures and guest critiques.
 Ashley also works curating both graduate and undergraduate exhibitions with Universities and Colleges.
 She has been an active member in SPE since 2004 and is currently serving as a Peer Review Committee member for the SPE 2015 Conference.